yodaos-project/ShadowNode/docs/api/MQTT.md

 ### Event `'offline'`

-Emitted when the client goes offline.
+Emitted when the client from online goes offline.

 ### Event `'error'`